zetifinance/main-website-2023-fork/content/pages/financiers.md

   - type: grid
     variant: card
     intro:
-      heading: "Platform advantages:"
+      heading: Platform advantages
-      rich_editor: Our patent-pending Zero platform offers unparalleled insight for fleet operators looking to switch to greener transport and closely monitor the behaviour and profitability of their fleet.
+      rich_editor: Our patent-pending Zero platform offers unparalleled insight for lenders looking to switch to greener transport and closely monitor the behaviour and profitability of their fleet.
     list:
       - list_item:
           heading: Real-time IRR projections based on each vehicles average mileage